markdom/specification/1.0/markdom.md

 A [*Markdom quote block*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `QUOTE`.
+The JSON object must have an entry with name `type` and value `Quote`.

 The JSON object may have an entry with name `blocks`.
 The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom contents*][] the represented [*Markdom quote block*][] consists of.